CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 BEDDERS: We finally realised how much we were loved, in a funny sort of way.

 WOODY: We came back to great acclaim, with an album that knocked Simply Red off the top.
 I was chuffed to bits.
 Absolutely delighted in fact, because we deserved it.
-I still get emotional about it.
 We were the biggest selling singles band of the 80s, we spent more weeks on the chart than any other band and yet we’re still treated as a joke.
 No awards.
 Nothing.
 That gig was like a big ‘fuck you’ to the music industry and I’m incredibly proud of it.

 SUGGS: It was very emotional.
 Especially when that sack of cash arrived at the end.
 You should have seen the tears in my accountant’s eyes.

-LEE: The main thing was, by doing Madstock, I managed to keep the bailiffs away, which was handy.
+LEE: The main thing was, by doing Madstock, I got a cheque for thirty grand for two days’ work, including the rights to the live album and merchandise etc. The mortgage people were suddenly happy again and I managed to keep the bailiffs away, which was handy.
 It sure beat living in a tent.

 SEPTEMBER: Emboldened by Madstock, the band announce a festive tour in December.

 CHRIS: The next thing after the ‘farewell comeback’ was that the band announced a UK tour at Christmas, which I didn’t want to do.
-So they said, ‘Ok – we’ll just say you broke your arm.’
-Because of course the show had to go on, they had to announce the tour.
+My dad had once said to me that one day I wouldn’t control it and it would control me, so I knew if it happened it would never end there and I feared us becoming like Gary Glitter.
+Now, Gary’s fine and all, and I loved his shows, but I didn’t want to keep doing that sort of nostalgic thing as artistically, it’s not very invigorating.
+The rest of the band said, ‘OK – we’ll just say you broke your arm.’
+Because of course the show had to go on and they had to announce the tour.
 So of course I did the gigs and enjoyed it and then off we jolly well went – we did Madstock…we did the Christmas tour…and we’ve been going ever since.

 SUGGS: In some ways, splitting up was a good thing because I was plunged back into the real world, whatever that was.
 Having a few years out of the pop business is good for anybody.
 It gave us all a reality check, so when we came back to the band we all appreciated it a lot more than we had before.